 WOMEN TRAVELER INFORMATION: If you are a woman traveling abroad, please review our travel tips for Women Travelers.

 LGBT Rights: The LGBT community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBT events.
 Members of the LGBT community have experienced verbal and sometimes physical harassment.
 For more detailed information about LGBT rights in Lithuania, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.

-Accessibility: While in Lithuania, individuals with disabilities may find accessibility and accommodation very different from what is found in the United States.
+ACCESSIBILITY: While in Lithuania, individuals with disabilities may find accessibility and accommodation very different from what is found in the United States.
 Lithuania’s Law on Equal Treatment prohibits discrimination against persons with disabilities, although it does not specify what kind of disabilities.
-It mandates access to buildings for persons with disabilities; however, according to 2010 data from the Department of Statistics, only 40.1 percent of housing was accessible.
+It mandates access to buildings for persons with disabilities; however, according to 2011 data from the Department of Statistics, only 44.1 percent of housing was accessible.

 Medical care in Lithuania has improved, but medical facilities do not always meet Western standards.
 There are a few private clinics with medical supplies and services that nearly equal Western European or U.S. standards.
 Most medical supplies are now widely available, including disposable needles, anesthetics, antibiotics, and other pharmaceuticals; however, hospitals and clinics still suffer from a lack of equipment and resources.
 Lithuania has highly trained medical professionals, some of whom speak English, but their availability is decreasing as they leave for employment opportunities abroad.
 Depending on a patient’s condition, an appointment with a specialist may not be available for several weeks.
 Western-quality dental care can be obtained in major cities.
 Elderly travelers who require medical care may face difficulties.
 Most pharmaceuticals sold in Lithuania are from Europe; travelers will not necessarily find the same brands that they use in the United States.
 Serious medical problems requiring hospitalization and/or medical evacuation can cost thousands of dollars or more.
 Doctors and hospitals often expect immediate cash payment for health services, particularly if immigration status in Lithuania is unclear.